Kristin E. Bonnie, Associate Professor of Psychology (*on sabbatical 2014-15*)

 Larry’s teaching interests include social psychology, forensic psychology, cross-cultural psychology, research methods, and the history of psychology.
 His research interests include topics that fall at the intersection of psychology and law (e.g., reliability of eyewitness testimony, the psychology of interrogation and confessions).
 He consults with attorneys and occasionally testifies in court as an expert witness.
 Larry has also investigated personal standards of punctuality and the meaning of “on time” in Estonia, Morocco, and the United States.

-Robin Zebrowski, assistant professor of Cognitive Science
+Robin Zebrowski, Associate Professor of Cognitive Science (*on sabbatical 2014-15*)

 B.A., Rutgers University; M.A., State University of New York-Binghamton; M.A., Ph.D.
 University of Oregon